On some exact solutions of heavenly equations in four dimensions: Heavenly equations

 \begin{enumerate} \item for the system (\ref{eq_symm1})-(\ref{eq_symm3}):

 \item for the system (\ref{high_symm1})-(\ref{high_symm3}):

 \end{enumerate}

-Here the similar reasoning, as in the case of the solutions of hyperbolic complex Monge-Amp$\grave{e}$re equation, can be repeated.
 Hence, these above solutions are non-invariant, if $n \geq 4$, then, they generate metrics without Killing vector.
 It is provided by the fact that as in the case of the solutions of hyperbolic complex Monge-Ampere equation, the matrices of coefficients for solutions given either by (\ref{rozw_malykh2004}) and (\ref{w_rownsym}) or by (\ref{rozw_malykh2004}) and (\ref{w_wyssym}), are non-singular, \cite{malykh2004}.